gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 }
 ```

-Notice how the `excerpt` field has been moved from `CustomizedAuthorFragment` to the
+Note how the `excerpt` field has been moved from `CustomizedAuthorFragment` to the
 `CustomizedAuthorFragment__allPosts` in the `Post` document
 (and fields from `remoteIdFields` list have been added in its place).